 Bottom Line

-It may take some searching to find availability, but utilizing the Alaska Airlines free stopover benefit is one of the best ways to use your Alaska miles.
+It may take some searching to find availability, but using Alaska Airlines' free stopover benefit is one of the best ways to use your Alaska miles.
 It's like getting two trips for the price of one!
-Use it to break up a long trip and discover somewhere new.
-Or, plan out a multi-city vacation, with stops on the way out and the way home.
-This benefit is what makes Alaska one of the best and most flexible and rewarding miles programs out there.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.